-Board of Animal Services Commission Meeting Commission Meeting Agenda for April 23, 2013 Page 4
+Board of Animal Services Commission Meeting Commission Meeting Agenda for May 14, 2013 Page 4

-VOTING AND DISPOSITION OF ITEMS - Most items require a majority vote of the entire membership of the Board (3 members).
-When debate on an item is completed, the Board President will instruct the Secretary to "call the roll".
-Every member present must vote for or against each item; abstentions are not permitted unless there is a Conflict of Interest for which the Board member is obliged to abstain from voting.
-The Secretary will announce the votes on each item.
+Secretary will announce the votes on each item.
 Any member of the Board may move to "reconsider" any vote on any item on the agenda, except to adjourn, suspend the Rules, or where an intervening event has deprived the Board of jurisdiction, providing that said member originally voted on the prevailing side of the item.
 The motion to "reconsider" shall only be in order once during the meeting, and once during the next regular meeting.
 The member requesting reconsideration shall identify for all members present the Agenda number and subject matter previously voted upon.
 A motion to reconsider is not debatable and shall require an affirmative vote of three members of the Board.